jgaeddert/liquid-dsp/doc/core/logging.rst

 For example, setting a threshold of ``LIQUID_WARN`` means that messages with ``LIQUID_TRACE`` are not logged;
-however there is a small amount of overhead to perform this check which can be undesireable for applications where every ounce of performance from the processor is needed.
+however there is a small amount of overhead to perform this check which can be undesirable for applications where every ounce of performance from the processor is needed.
 To support this, there are several ``cmake`` options that enable disabling logging at compile time.